Dog stolen in vehicle theft reunited with owners; one suspect outstanding

 Ottawa motorists paying new record price at the pumps

-Prices jumped five cents a litre at Ottawa gas stations overnight to 211.9 cents a litre.
+Prices jumped three cents a litre at Ottawa gas stations overnight to 211.9 cents a litre.

 Toronto